vanillaSlice/the-mono/learning/development/dive-into-design-patterns/creational/prototype/README.md

 * You can clone objects without being coupled to their concrete classes.
 * You can reduce initialisation code.
-* You can produce more complex object conveniently.
+* You can produce more complex objects conveniently.
 * You get an alternative to inheritance when dealing with configuring complex objects.

 ## Cons